samunicode/sameer-s_resume/README.md

 ## Contributing

 This project is open for contributions.
 If you want to contribute, you can fork this repository and make a pull request with your changes.
 Please follow the code of conduct and the contribution guidelines.

-## Tests

-This project does not have any tests at the moment.
-If you want to write some tests, you can use a testing framework like Jest or Mocha.

 ## Questions